CallumBeaney/blogge/content/blog/christmasCard.md

 ## My Business Card

 Just stanning the (much better) HTTP client code card above I first mocked up a business card like this, and handed it out at a few events/fun people at the pub.
-Despite the little `# comment` I don't recommend trying to type it out:
+The main purpose it fills in the end is generating intrigue; despite the little `# comment` I don't recommend trying to type it out:

 <br>
 {{ image(src="https://raw.githubusercontent.com/CallumBeaney/christmas-tree-card/main/img/mockFront.jpg", position="left" style="width: 65vh;") }}